ErinMyLungs/AnalyticStopwatch/README.md

 The best way is to use [pipx](https://pipxproject.github.io/pipx/) and run `pipx install clockpuncher` or `pipx run clockpuncher`.

-On install a folder will be created in `~/.clockpuncher` to contain local data storage.
-It should contain a single folder 'data' with a sqlite db called `timer.db` and possibly wal files.
+On install a folder will be created in `~/.local/Clockpuncher` to contain local data storage.
+It should contain a sqlite db called `timer.db` and possibly wal files.
 It's literally just a sqlite database, you can access, query, and adjust as you would with any other database.
+This might be slightly different depending on your OS.

 You can delete this folder without issue, but you will lose all your stored data.